-- CAL FIRE launched an online viewer of CAL FIRE's fuels reduction and fire prevention projects (CalMAPPER), which will serve as a model for other state agencies. - CNRA, in partnership with the U.S. Geologic Survey significantly increased the number of acres in the state for which LiDAR and other remote sensing data exists. - The Task Force and its partners initiated the development of a Wildfire and Landscape Resilience Data Hub - a federated data system, integrating federal, tribal, state, local, and private reporting on forest management and carbon accounting programs. - The Task Force and its partners created the framework for an Interagency Tracking.
+- CAL FIRE launched an online viewer of CAL FIRE's fuels reduction and fire prevention projects (CalMAPPER), which will serve as a model for other state agencies. - CNRA, in partnership with the U.S. Geologic Survey collected new LiDAR and other remote sensing data across 31.5 million acres. - The Task Force and its partners initiated the development of a Wildfire and Landscape Resilience Data Hub a federated data system, integrating federal, tribal, state, local, and private reporting on forest management and carbon accounting programs. - The Task Force and its partners created the framework for an Interagency Tracking.
 System to provide data for planning, assessment and science; and to increase efficiencies in reporting.

-.
-PROGRESS ON KEY ACTIONS
+I. PROGRESS ON KEY ACTIONS